Tuesday, 14 October 2025

 Copyright©2025 MSR Leadership Consultants India.
 All Rights Reserved.
 Reproduction in whole or in part without permission is prohibited.

 This nonprofit blog will share Professor M.S.
-Rao’s passion and vision to build one million students as global leaders by 2030.
-Please don't cut articles from my blog; redistribute them by email or post them on the web.
-The use of this material is free provided the copyright is acknowledged and a reference or link is made to the Blog http://professormsraovision2030.blogspot.com.
-Without permission, this material may not be sold, published, or used to provide business services to a third party.
+Rao’s passion and vision to develop one million students as global leaders by 2030.
+Please do not cut articles from my blog; redistribute them via email or post them online.
+The use of this material is free, as long as the copyright is acknowledged and a reference or link is provided to the Blog http://professormsraovision2030.blogspot.com.
+Without permission, this material may not be sold, published, or used to offer business services to third parties.

-Leadership Lessons from Jhansi Rani Lakshmibai—Professor M.S.
+Embrace Change to Lead from the Front—Professor M.S.
 Rao, Ph.D.—21st-Century Philosopher & The Father of “Soft Leadership”

 Share if you care!